 In this string art tutorial I’ll show you how to make string art words that blend from one color to another.
 The possibilities for this idea are endless.

-This “thankful” sign is the perfect addition to my fall decor that I like to keep simple and on the modern side.
+Fall decor is a bit difficult for me because most of it doesn’t naturally fit my style very well.
+This “thankful” string art sign is the perfect addition to my fall decor that I like to keep simple and on the modern side.
 I love how it turned out.

 Here’s how I gotter’ done…

 - a print out of the word(s) you want in a size that will fit your board